jh3nd3rs0n/jargyle/README.md

       CHAINING GENERAL SETTINGS:

-        chaining.internalBindHost=HOST
+        chaining.clientBindHost=HOST
-            The binding host name or address for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0.0.0.0)
+            The binding host name or address for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0.0.0.0)

-        chaining.internalBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+        chaining.clientBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
-            The space separated list of binding port ranges for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0)
+            The space separated list of binding port ranges for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0)

-        chaining.internalConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
+        chaining.clientConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
-            The timeout in milliseconds on waiting for the internal socket to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 60000)
+            The timeout in milliseconds on waiting for the client socket to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 60000)

-        chaining.internalSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+        chaining.clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
-            The space separated list of socket settings for the internal socket that is used to connect to the other SOCKS server (used for the SOCKS5 command RESOLVE and UDP ASSOCIATE)
+            The space separated list of socket settings for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 command RESOLVE and UDP ASSOCIATE)

         chaining.routeId=ROUTE_ID
             The ID for a route through a chain of other SOCKS servers.
 This setting also marks the current other SOCKS server as the last SOCKS server in the chain of other SOCKS servers